Student Internship Program

 Click on the button below to apply.
 All necessary information is found on the application.

-College Summer Interns
+College Summer Interns for Student Ministry

-Interns will also be given the responsibility to identify key opportunities starting gospel conversations with students.
+Interns will also be given the responsibility to identify key opportunities to start gospel conversations with students.
 This will take the form of interns identifying students, both at Henderson Hills and within Edmond, who may not know Jesus, then building relationships for the purpose of getting into gospel conversations and/or discipleship.

 This alignment between the Doulos program and College Summer Internship program is intentional for the purpose of uniting both groups in discipleship.
 This will bring a common, forward movement of discipleship and allow both Doulos and College Summer Interns to discuss what they are learning and encourage one another.